Kenya travel advice

 Money

-The currency is the Kenyan shilling (KES).
+The currency of Kenya is the Kenyan shilling (KES).

 M-PESA is a common form of electronic funds transfer accepted across Kenya, including at national parks.
 National parks do not accept cash and generally accept credit cards, but at times, due to technical difficulties, only payment via M-PESA is accepted.